openstack/zaqar/doc/source/index.rst

 Zaqar is a multi-tenant cloud messaging and notification service for web and mobile developers.

-The service features a ReST API, which developers can use to send messages between various components of their SaaS and mobile applications, by using a variety of communication patterns.
+The service features a REST API, which developers can use to send messages between various components of their SaaS and mobile applications, by using a variety of communication patterns.
 Underlying this API is an efficient messaging engine designed with scalability and security in mind.